Can’t leave your fingers alone?

 Sometimes it’s what you are eating or drinking that causes increased fidgeting and nervousness that manifests in your picking your fingers.
 The biggest culprits are caffeine and processed sugar, so cutting down on the coffee and sweet treats can have a huge positive effect.
 Some stimulant drugs can also increase picking, including the ADHD medications Vyvanse and Adderall, in which case you may want to talk to your doctor about trying different ones, or to research treating ADD naturally.

 There are natural quick ways to get in a calm focused state very quickly, including the technique I teach in a video included in the free Freedom Kit.
-Make sure you sign up for the Freedom Kit and watch the video, “How to Stop Skin Picking Urges in 2 Minutes Flat.”
-And then use the technique frequently.
+Make sure you sign up for the Freedom Kit and watch the video that’s included, “How to Stop Skin Picking Urges in 2 Minutes Flat.”
+And then use that technique frequently.
+You may need to do it at least a few times a day, especially at first.

 Being sedentary can also make you have more internal agitation.
 Vigorous exercise can help a great deal to reduce the excess fidgety energy you have inside.
 Exercise is so important, and your picking may be telling you you need more.
 (Also see the article, “What is your Skin Picking Trying to Tell You?“)